/ 50 Tips and Advice for College Freshmen

 So you’re headed off to college.
 Congrats!
 Of course, you’re there to learn, grow and eventually graduate.
 And you also want to have fun and embrace the college experience.
 These helpful tips and words of advice for college freshmen will help you strike that balance.

-Having Fun and Creating Memories
+Advice for Having Fun and Making Memories

 - Get Involved - Each university has countless campus clubs and organizations to join.
 Clubs are a great way to make new friends that share a common interest or passion.
 Genius Tip: Try these 50 get to know you questions to strike up a good conversation.